RTEMS/rtems-docs/user/testing/tftp.rst

 #.
 Console interface cable that matches your target's console UART interface.

 #.
 Telnet terminal server.
-See :ref:`tester-consoles`.
+See :ref:`TesterConsoles`.

 The network power or IO switch is a device that can control power or an IO pin over a network connection using a script-able protocol such as Telnet or